 - Is it acceptable to use someone whom we consider for some reason to be less intelligent than ourselves?

-- Is it acceptable to use someone about whom we do not know – or pretend not to know – sufficient to understand their needs, their desires or their preferences?
+- Is it acceptable to use someone about whom we do not know – or pretend not to know – their needs, their desires or their preferences?